Screened Topsoil for Sale in Aledo, TX

 Material is blended from local sources around Aledo and Weatherford, producing a soil that drains well, compacts properly, and supports healthy turf and plants.

-Every load is checked for moisture and consistency so you get the same quality screened topsoil whether you are ordering one load for a yard or multiple loads for a subdivision.
+Every load is checked for consistency so you get the same quality screened topsoil whether you are ordering one load for a yard or multiple loads for a subdivision.

 What Screened Topsoil Is Used For